2018 Toyota Camry and Camry Hybrid first drive

 Over the course of a long day last month, we drove five separate versions of the all-new 2018 Toyota Camry mid-size sedan.
 Until recently, it had been Toyota's best-selling vehicle in the U.S. for 15 years—but now it's been overtaken by the RAV4 compact crossover utility vehicle.

-Which really points out the challenge for the new Camry: demand for mid-size sedans is ebbing in favor of SUVs of all sizes, and they're harder to sell than in many years.
+That points out the challenge for the new Camry: demand for mid-size sedans is ebbing in favor of SUVs of all sizes.
 It's not as if they're going away, but the competition continues to improve while many long-time buyers look to other kinds of vehicles.

 Our impressions of the new Camrys is that they'll do well in an increasingly tough segment.
 But that's a preliminary conclusion, because we haven't yet driven the equally new 2018 Honda Accord or the heavily updated 2018 Hyundai Sonata.
 Other competitors include the handsome Kia Optima, the Chevrolet Malibu, and the aging Ford Fusion and Nissan Altima.